ShaunCurtis/CEC.Blazor/Building a Database Application in Blazor - Part 2.md

   * *DbAccess* - class level attribute to define the Stored Procedure names.
   * *SPParameter* - Property specific attribute to mark all properties used in the Stored Procedures.

-A short section of the DbWeatherForecast model class is shown below.
+A short section of the DbWeatherForecast model class is shown below decorated with the custom attributes.

 ```c#
 [DbAccess(CreateSP = "sp_Create_WeatherForecast", UpdateSP ="sp_Update_WeatherForecast", DeleteSP ="sp_Delete_WeatherForecast") ]